 - Postal code of their place

 If your recipient does not stay in a house, remember to mention the apartment number just following the street address.
-In case you want the person gets aware who has sent them the letter before they open it, then include your address at the top left corner of the envelope.
+In case you want the person gets aware of who has sent them the letter before they open it, then include your address at the top left corner of the envelope.

-- Stick a stamp in the upper right-hand corner of the envelope: Put the stamp directly across from the recipient’s address, in the position where mail handler can easily grab it.
-After applying appropriate postage to the letter, now you can drop it to the mailbox to continue with the sending process.
+- Stick a stamp in the upper right-hand corner of the envelope: Put the stamp directly across from the recipient’s address, in the position where the mail handler can easily grab it.
+After applying appropriate postage to the letter, now you can drop it at the mailbox to continue with the sending process.

 Tips To Write An Informal Letter: